ricardopera/liveodds/README.md

 #### Race.odds()
-Returns all odds from race
+Returns a dictionary containing all latest odds from race.
 ```python
 import liveodds